This easy Baked Eggplant Parmesan is lighter than the original fried meal, and is every bit as delicious!

 - 1 bell pepper, diced (optional)

-- 8 oz angel hair pasta (or more if desired)
+- 8 oz angel hair pasta (sub gluten-free pasta if needed)

 Lightly salt both sides of eggplant slices, and layer slices in a colander.
 Set colander in the sink, cover with a towel or paper towels, and set something heavy on top (like a glass mixing bowl).
 Let sit for at least 15 minutes (or up to an hour).